cesarsantos96/bootstrap/README.md

 ## Develop buttons

-    - Create buttons effectively using Bootstrap;
+ Create buttons effectively using Bootstrap;
-    - Explore the styling options offered by Bootstrap to customize button design, including sizes, background colors, and borders;
+ Explore the styling options offered by Bootstrap to customize button design, including sizes, background colors, and borders;
-    - Understand how to use buttons efficiently on a website or application.
+ Understand how to use buttons efficiently on a website or application.

+## Develop accordions

+Create accordion components in Bootstrap;
+Understand how to apply custom styles to accordions using classes provided by Bootstrap;
+Explore the use of custom attributes to control the expansion and contraction behavior of accordions.